 The City of Napa is committed to providing a safe and reliable supply of drinking water that meets all State and Federal health standards.
-The Water Division's three treatment plants transform raw source water into clean and safe drinking water using three basic steps - sedimentation, filtration, and disinfection.
-The water supply is continuously sampled and tested for contaminants to ensure that health standards are met and that taste, odor, and appearance are optimized.
+The Water Division’s three treatment plants transform raw source water into clean and safe drinking water using three basic steps - sedimentation, filtration, and disinfection.
+The water supply is continually sampled and tested for contaminants to ensure that health standards are met and that taste, odor, and appearance are optimized.

 Reporting a Problem with your Drinking Water

 Before reporting a problem, please note whether your concern is with the water’s color, taste, odor, or something other, and be prepared to answer the following questions: